frequently asked questions

 A big advantage is the diversity of the terrain we ride.
 We never ride the same trail twice in a week and guests marvel at how different the landscape is on each ride.
 There are opportunities to spread out (no nose-to-tail) and trot and lope.

-We get a lot of positive feedback from parents and grand-parents regarding the structure of our week.
+We get a lot of positive feedback from parents and grand-parents looking for a family-friendly dude ranch regarding the structure of our week.
 We balance family time while allowing kids lots of free time to roam the ranch and create their own adventures with new friends.
 Riding with other children of the same age and ability and participating in ranch-led activities allows them some independence.

 Last but not least, we’ve received multiple awards including “Signature Ranch” awards for “Best Horseback Riding & Trail Rides”, “Best Dude Ranch for Kids & Teens”, “Best Food & Dining” and “Favorite Dude Ranch Hosts” among others.
-We also received the TripAdvisor Certificate of Excellence nine years in a row (2014 to 2022).
+We also received the TripAdvisor Certificate of Excellence twelve years in a row (2014 to 2025).

 We require a flat-soled boot/shoe with a heel for riding.
 This is safety related as the flat sole allows your foot to slip out of the stirrup and the heel prevents your foot from slipping through the stirrup.
 Also, if you plan to wear a hat while riding (which we recommend for the longer rides as the sun is strong) it must have a stampede string (also available in the store) to secure it to your head.
 It can get really windy and we don’t want a blowing hat to spook a horse.